gardener/documentation/hugo/content/010-blog/2018_week_07/_index.md

 {{% blog_img "logo" "blog-service-service-stack.png" %}}

-Additional, microservices are developed and deployed as containers independently of one another.
+Additionally, microservices are developed and deployed as containers independently of each another.
 This means that a development team can be developing, optimizing and deploying a certain microservice without impacting other subsystems.